xmlking/macbooksetup/README.md

 git clone https://github.com/romkatv/powerlevel10k.git $ZSH_CUSTOM/themes/powerlevel10k
 ```

-Node: After Powerlevel10k setup, when you restart iTerm2 first time, it will ask you to install `MesloLGS NF` font and sequence of questions to customize prompt.
+Note: After Powerlevel10k setup, when you restart iTerm2 first time, it will ask you to install `MesloLGS NF` font and sequence of questions to customize prompt.
 To customize prompt again, run `p10k configure` or edit ~/.p10k.zsh.

 ### plugins